publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schI/m__us_usc_t25_s4115.md

         (2) does not threaten the health or safety of the community involved by posing an immediate or long-term hazard to residents of that community;

-        (3) is a result of inadvertent error, including an incorrect or incomplete certification provided under subsection (c)(1) of this section; and
+        (3) is a result of inadvertent error, including an incorrect or incomplete certification provided under subsection (c)(1); and

         (4) may be corrected through the sole action of the recipient.